f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 https://techdocs.f5.com/en-us/bigiq-8-0-0/managing-big-ip-devices-from-big-iq/backup-file-management.html

-The following video provides a demo of backing up UCS files form the BIG-IQ GUI, this is the same for rSeries tenants.
+The following video provides a demo of backing up UCS files from the BIG-IQ GUI, this is the same for rSeries tenants.

 .. raw:: html